-Tablets and page turners have become increasingly more popular as composers and musicians use them for more convenient and easy access to sheet music.
+Over time I have seen tablets and page turners become increasingly more popular as composers and musicians use them for more convenient and easy access to sheet music.
 The technology allows users to utilize a variety of advanced page turning methods, including anything from wireless foot pedals to “sip-n-puff” switches and jellybean push buttons.

 Some advanced automatic page turners and tablets also allow users more freedom over the way they display and view their sheet music.
 Faster access, improved wireless connections and better display resolution has made new tablets highly competitive, while resilience, reliability and portability are the main highlights associated with automatic page turners.